5stars217/offsecml/Welcome to the Offensive ML Playbook.md

 ## What's next?

-- Labels and page properties are currently suppressed, which is a shame because they cover things like `transferability TRUE/FALSE/NA` , `last_tested $date` , and many other useful datapoints.
+- Labels and page properties are currently suppressed, which is a shame because they cover things like `transferability TRUE/FALSE/NA` , `last_tested $date` , and many other useful data-points.
-- Graphing is currently only supported via backlinks, of which there are none, and need to be built off the labelling.
+- Graphing is currently only supported via back-links, of which there are none, and need to be built off the labeling.
 - AdversarialML is very light on content, as I only add content that I have tested and confirmed to be working.
 #### About me
 My name is threlfall and I'm a red teamer interested in machine learning.